 "As with any relationship, the market favors those who give more value than they ask for." - Leslie Bradshaw

-Now, I can’t promise you sales outreach perfection, but by understanding how you can monitor and react to buyer behaviors, you can increase the effectiveness of every outreach attempt.
+Now, I can’t promise you inbound sales perfection, but by understanding how you can monitor and react to buyer behaviors, you can increase the effectiveness of every outreach attempt.

 There are great sales tools out there.

 I’ll just come out and say it - most of the sales tools on the market are pretty lame.

 We’ve all gotten calls or emails that missed the boat.
 Here’s one Tom received the other day:

 So a couple of things - Tom’s not in Human Resources, and we aren’t The Branding Company Inc. Not to mention, a quick look on our website would tell you what positions we are currently hiring for, which would have actually made this a conversation.
 This email was clearly sent to a list by a shitty sales tool.